Shedjs/shedjs/README.md

 ## Initialization

-For detailed guidance on how to get started with the framework, please refer to our [setup documentation](https://github.com/Shedjs/shedjs/blob/main/documentation/core/getting-started.md).
+For detailed guidance on how to get started with the framework, please refer to our [setup documentation](https://github.com/Shedjs/shedjs-docs/blob/main/.get-started.md).

 ## Code Examples

-For in-depth examples and usage of the framework’s APIs and methods, please see our [modules documentation](https://github.com/Shedjs/shedjs/blob/main/documentation/modules).
+For in-depth examples and usage of the framework’s APIs and methods, please see our four [modules documentation](https://github.com/Shedjs/shedjs-docs).

 ## Contribution